 - Take lessons on how to stop, slow down and turn.

-- Never ski or snowboard alone.
+- Avoid skiing or snowboarding alone.

 - Secure loose straps or clothing.

 - Identify the appropriate trails for your skill level.

 - Check your equipment before and after each run.